 - Insecure Novice – looks creepy like a predator but pure at heart

-- Enthusiastic Novice – looks really eager
+- Enthusiastic Novice – looks eager

 Unilever decides to target two groups, the insecure novice, and the enthusiastic novice.
 They also decided to target natural talent mainly to provide a finishing touch to them.
 The boundary-pushing sexist ads campaign which showed an ax-sprayed man with several women worked wonders for Unilever, earning $71M in 2006 ($50M more than the nearest rival Tag).
 Eventually, as more and more dorks started to cover themselves with ads, the brand became the brand of losers and took a huge hit in sales.
-Unilever’s Euphoria was another success where the idea was to design a fragrance which gave women the feeling of imprisoned lust (euphemized as melancholic).
+Unilever’s Euphoria was another success where the idea was to design a fragrance that gave women the feeling of imprisoned lust (euphemized as melancholic).

 - One car company looked for a particular animal name to design a car targeting middle-aged men. (ashishb’s note: The book does not mention the name but gives enough clues that it was Rolls-Royce Stallion), the car was themed by the smooth, black, and silky appearance of the animal.